UCL/rsd-cppcourse/session1/05newmethods.md

 git checkout v1.1 .
 ```

-This will be the case after all the exercises, we'll let you know the git tag (above `1.1`) which solves each exercise.
+This will be the case after all the exercises, we'll let you know the git tag (above [`1.1`](https://github.com/UCL/rsd-cppcourse-example/tree/v1.1)) which solves each exercise.

+Here is the comparison of what changed: [from v1.0 to v1.1](https://github.com/UCL/rsd-cppcourse-example/compare/v1.0...v1.1)

 ##Rate of Change